bigscience-workshop/data_tooling/pii-manager/doc/contributing.md

     * The task descriptor, a list with the (compulsory) name `PII_TASKS` (see below)
  5. Finally, add a unit test to check the validity for the task code, in the proper place under [test/unit/lang].
-There should be at least a positive and a negative test
+There should be at least
+     - a positive test: one valid PII that has to be detected.
+For the cases in which the PII is validated, the test should pass the validation, so the PII must be a random (fake) one but still valid
+     - and a negative test: one PII-like string that is almost, but not quite the real one, so it should *not* be recognized

 ## Task implementation